 Here’s why maintaining soil health is critical:

 1. Sustainable Agriculture: Healthy soil is the backbone of sustainable agriculture.
 It supports plant growth by providing essential nutrients, retaining moisture, and promoting root development.
-When soil health is compromised, crops become more susceptible to diseases, pests, and environmental stress, leading to reduced yields and increased reliance on chemical fertilisers and pesticides.
+When soil health is compromised, crops become more vulnerable to diseases, pests, and environmental stress, resulting in reduced yields and a greater reliance on chemical fertilizers and pesticides.

 2. Water Retention and Quality: Healthy soil acts as a sponge, absorbing and holding water, which is essential for plant growth.
 It also filters water, removing pollutants and preventing runoff that can lead to waterway contamination.
 In contrast, degraded soil with poor structure is more prone to erosion and nutrient leaching, which can degrade water quality and contribute to issues like algal blooms.